Key Takeaways

 The Elastic Network is a modular, multi-chain system where developers can launch their own ZK chains (using the ZK Stack) that are:

-- Interoperable with each other at the protocol level
+- Interoperable with each other at the protocol level.

-- Share security and liquidity
+- Able to share security and liquidity.

 This solves one of blockchain’s biggest problems: liquidity fragmentation.
-Assets and dApps can move easily between ZKsync-based chains without relying on slow or insecure bridges.
+Assets and dApps can move easily between zkSync-based chains without relying on slow or insecure bridges.

 zkSync Architecture & Components

-- Node Implementation: Manages Layer 2 state and transaction batching
+- Node implementation: Manages Layer 2 state and transaction batching.

-- ZK Circuits: Mathematical logic used to verify transactions
+- ZK circuits: Mathematical logic used to verify transactions.

-- Prover: Generates zkSNARKs to prove the validity of transactions
+- Prover: Generates zkSNARKs to prove the validity of transactions.

-- Smart Contracts on Ethereum: Verify proofs and update Layer 1 state
+- Smart contracts on Ethereum: Verify proofs and update Layer 1 state.

 All assets remain secured by Ethereum smart contracts, meaning zkSync inherits Ethereum’s base layer security.